TzuHsiang417/CAD-for-VLSI-Design/Logic Optimization/readme.md

 # Assignment 3 Logic Optimization
 The objective of logic optimization is to improve a given combinational circuit in terms of performance or area, in order to meet design constraints.
 This process facilitates effective technology mapping by transforming Boolean networks—often in a non-circuit form—into optimized circuit implementations that satisfy specified cost and constraint requirements.
+The objective of this programming assignment is two-level logic optimization, specifically aiming to reduce the number of Sum-of-Product (SOP) terms.
+Given an unoptimized Boolean function, we are required to implement the Quine-McCluskey algorithm in C++ to simplify the function and minimize its logical complexity.

 For more details, refer to: [2021Spring_EE6094_CAD_PA3_Logic_Opt.pdf](2021Spring_EE6094_CAD_PA3_Logic_Opt.pdf)